wrangel/toolbox/README.md

 If exif data and file name differ, the exif data takes prevalence.
 This helps you organize your images in a very consistent way.
 Works only on Mac

+Fully re-written in compliance with Scala 3.

+Run sbt assembly to generate the uber jar.